alblaine/twarc-tutorial/README.md

 twarc was developed as part of the [Documenting the Now](http://www.docnow.io) project which was funded by the [Mellon Foundation](https://mellon.org/).

-## Step 1: Create a Github Account and fork this repository
+## Step 1: Download this Repository
-After you create your own Github account, fork this repository into your account by clicking the **Fork** button
+Click on the **Clone or Download** button.
+Select **Download Zip**.

+Unzip the directory on your computer.
+Move this directory to your Documents folder.

+You should now have a folder on your Documents directory called twarc-tutorial-master.

 ## Step 2: Create a Twitter Account and and Register an Application

 You will need a Twitter account and a registered Twitter application at [apps.twitter.com](http://apps.twitter.com).

 * Sign in to [apps.twitter.com](http://apps.twitter.com) with your Twitter Account.
 * Click **Create New App** button
 * Give your App a unique title and write an concise and honest description about what it is.
 * Include a link where you can lean more about your app.
 Use can use the URL to your twarc tutorial repo that you forked.
 Ex: http://github.com/YOURUSERNAME/twarc-tutorial
 * Leave the Callback URL window empty.
 * Make sure to read the [Twitter Developer Terms](https://developer.twitter.com/en/developer-terms/agreement-and-policy) before agreeing to them.
 * Once you've created your application, click to generate an access token and access token secret.
 * You should now have the following 4 things: consumer key, consumer secret, access token and access token secret.
 Leave the window open because you'll need this info to configure twarc.

-## Step 3: Install Python 2.7.14 or higher (if you don't have it already)
+## Step 3: Install Python 3+ (if you don't have it already)

 1. Open a command prompt window on your computer.
-On a Mac, this is your Terminal application (located in the Utlities folder).
+On a Mac, this is your Terminal application (located in the Utilities folder).
 On Windows, is the command prompt (right click on Start button).
 2. Type `python --version` to see what version of Python your computer recognizes
-3. If you don't have Python 2.7.14+, download and install [Python](http://python.org/download)
+3. If you don't have Python 3+, download and install [Python 3](http://python.org/download)
-4. Type `python --version ` again in the command prompt
+4. After installing, type `python3 ` in the command prompt.
-5. You should see the most recent version of Python that you installed.
-If you don't, your computer is not finding it. if that is the case with you, [follow these directions]().
-6. Now, type `pip install twarc` to install twarc from `pip`. (if upgrading, type: `pip install --upgrade twarc`) **NOTE: if you have Python 3+ installed, type `pip3 install twarc`**
+5. Now, type `pip3 install twarc` to install twarc from `pip`. (if upgrading, type: `pip3 install --upgrade twarc`)

 Troubleshooting:

-* `pip: command not found` -- this means that your computer can't find pip.
-If you have Python 3, type `pip3` instead of `pip`.
-If this doesn't work, it may be that your computer doesn't recognize the newest version of Python you have installed.
+* `pip3: command not found` -- this means that your computer can't find pip3.
+This package installed with python 3, so it should automatically be there.
+To manually install pip, [follow these directions](https://pip.pypa.io/en/stable/installing/).
 * `permission denied` errors -- you may have trouble installing stuff into root directories depending on how your computer is configured.
 If you already know how to use the command line, you can go in and [change your file permissions](https://www.computerhope.com/unix/uchmod.htm) so that you have admin access to certain folders on your computer.
 Another way around this is to type `sudo` before commands, which will prompt you to enter your admin password.
+Example:
+`sudo pip3 install twarc`

+## Step 4: Navigate to Your Twarc directory
+Open a terminal (or command line) application.

+* Mac users: Go to your Applications Folder.
+Open **Utilities**.
+Now open the **Terminal**.

+* Windows users: Click the lower-left **Start** button to open the Start Menu, and type **cmd** down in the white box.
+You should see "Command Prompt" appear in a list of results.
+Click to open.

+* Once the terminal opens, you'll see a blank screen with a prompt at the top.

+* Navigate to your twarc-tutorial folder by typing the following into the command prompt: `cd documents/twarc-tutorial-master` and hitting enter.

+* Now, type `pwd` and hit enter to make sure you're in the twarc-tutorial-master folder.

-## Step 4: Configure Twarc
+## Step 5: Configure Twarc

 Once you've got twarc installed and your your application keys from Twitter, you can tell twarc what they are with the `configure` command.
-On the command line, type
+On the command line, type:

-    twarc configure
+`twarc configure`

 This will store your credentials in a file called `.twarc` in your home directory so you don't have to keep entering them in.
 If you would rather supply